 What does "The waiting period is 30 days for all insurance plans" refer to?

-Opinions expressed by Entrepreneur contributors are their own.In most cases, the actual verbiage turns out to be that the insurance for which you choose to enroll starts the first day of the month after your first 30 days of employment.
+I recently received a job offer--my first out of college--and I'm a bit confused by some of the wording.
+Does this mean I will be provided insurance benefits in 30 days?In most cases, the actual verbiage turns out to be that the insurance for which you choose to enroll starts the first day of the month after your first 30 days of employment.
 However, it does not mean 30 work days, it means 30 calendar days.

 So, if you start a new job on July 6, for example, you actually would not be eligible for insurance until September 1.
 Most companies like to start the new insurance at the beginning of a month, versus mid-month.